viplav-kumar/InstagramStaticReplica/README.md

 As HTML and CSS are building blocks of UI of any website, purpose of this project was to demonstrate the functionality and application of HTML5 & CSS3 by creating the replica of UI of popular social media platform Instagram.

-**In this Project u'll get to see the home page of instagram with multiple post, stories, all non-functional navigations and buttons.
-You can scroll down to the last                 post and slide right to the last story.**
+**In this Project u'll get to see the home page of instagram with multiple post, stories, all non-functional navigations and buttons except messenger button which is functional.
+You can scroll down to the last  post, slide right to the last story and even navigate to messenger/chat-box page on clicking to messenger icon on home page (at top right corner).**

 1.)
 CONFIGURATION INSTRUCTION :   Not Required.